Robert McNamara as Secretary of Defense: Systems acquisition

 Total Package Procurement (TPP or alternatively TPPC) was a major systems acquisition policy introduced by MacNamara.
 It attempted to avoid the costs of prototyping weapon systems by instituting detailed paper studies for weapons design; however this led to large cost increases in the paper studies and undiscovered problems in production.
 Notable programs that encountered major problems with the TPP approach were the General Dynamics F-111, the Lockheed C-5 Galaxy, the Boeing AGM-69 SRAM, the Lockheed AH-56 Cheyenne, the MBT-70 main battle tank, the Tarawa-class amphibious assault ships, and the Spruance-class destroyers; total cost overruns of all programs reached a minimum of $10 billion.
 TPP would be judged a failure and abandoned in 1970.

-Other steps

 Cost reductions

 McNamara's staff stressed systems analysis as an aid in decision-making on weapon development and many other budget issues.
 The secretary believed that the United States could afford any amount needed for national security, but that "this ability does not excuse us from applying strict standards of effectiveness and efficiency to the way we spend our defense dollars....
 You have to make a judgment on how much is enough.
 Acting on these principles, McNamara instituted a much-publicized cost reduction program, which, he reported, saved $14 billion in the five-year period beginning in 1961.
 Although he had to withstand a storm of criticism from senators and representatives from affected congressional districts, he closed many military bases and installations that he judged unnecessary for national security.
-He was equally determined about other cost-saving measures.